 It is especially disconcerting when a high flyer in any industry crashes and burns before our very eyes, but when a major fraud is also part of the story, the plot only thickens with time.
-In our foreign exchange space, the darling of the press that fell immediately from grace earlier this year was CWM FX, a brokerage that seemingly rubbed elbows with celebrities, sports stars, and royalty with an ease that impressed even their worst of their many critics.
-Who was Anthony Constantinou, their CEO?
+In our foreign exchange space, the darling of the press that fell immediately from grace earlier this year was CWM FX, fraud being the headline.
+A brokerage that seemingly rubbed elbows with celebrities, sports stars, and royalty with an ease that impressed even their worst of their many critics, who was Anthony Constantinou, their CEO?
 Where did he come from, and where did he get his endless supply of cash that he spread so freely about the UK?

 CWM FX was just one of many financial service companies that were envisioned as critical parts to the burgeoning Constantinou empire, until the 5th of March this year.
 A highly visible afternoon raid shut down the CWM FX offices, in which “the City of London Police raided the offices of CWM at the Heron Tower and arrested ten men and three women, who at the time worked at the foreign exchange brokerage arm of CWM.
 Foreign exchange dealing at the firm was also suspended in March.”